johnbillion/wp-json-schemas/CONTRIBUTING.md

 * Run `npm run build-wp-types` and check the output of `packages/wp-types/index.ts`.
 * Add documentation for the schema in both `readme.md` and `packages/wp-types/readme.md`.

+## Updating schemas for a new WordPress release

+*     composer require --dev roots/wordpress-full=dev-main
+*     composer update
+*     composer test

+Address any test failures by updating the corresponding schema files.

+Address any newly added REST API routes by adding them to both readme files and adding a schema if necessary or documenting them as "Todo".

+For release, update the WordPress version number in composer.json and the readme files.

 ## Releasing a new version

 *     npm install